Conveyancing - First time buyer - Moving home - Buying a home

 First, keep your communication with your conveyancer open and polite.
 Let them know your worries about how slow things are.
 Ask for simple explanations for any delays and ask for regular updates about your progress.
 Make sure to explain your timeline and why timely completion is important to you.

-By choosing a good conveyancer should be giving you regular updates about the progress of your case and will act in your best interest.
+A good conveyancer should be giving you regular updates about the progress of your case and will act in your best interest.

 family enjoying breakfast in their new kitchen after selling old home and buying a new one